Sales and Use Tax Rates Lookup

 The following forms are provided for reference.
 When you use Revenue Online to file taxes, the online form includes all the tax rates for each of your business locations.
 If you have more than one location, you must file each location separately in the Revenue Online service.
 You may e-file for multiple locations using approved XML software or request to file by spreadsheet, both of which are uploaded in Revenue Online.
 See the Sales Tax | File page for more information.

 - DR 1002 – This document lists the sales and use tax rates for all Colorado cities, counties, and special districts.
-It also contains contact information for all the home rule cities.
-If your business is located in a home rule city, you must apply for a sales tax account with that city.
+It also contains contact information for all self-collected jurisdictions.
+If your business is located in a self-collected jurisdiction, you must apply for a sales tax account with that city.

 - DR 0800 – This document provides the jurisdiction codes by county to ensure proper registration of locations for accurate filing and distribution of state-collected sales tax to local and special district tax jurisdictions.